NOTICE!

 Characters inspired by Mickey Mouse get into a Fire Emblem sword fight to the sound of “Through the Fire”.
 Ugh.

-Lancelot calls Clarent (yes, Sonic and Tails are both still wielding it) a manure magnet, but it’s okay—when karma hits him, Sonic calls him a weirdo for liking the taste of manure.
-The theme here as well as for all the other Round Table Knight bosses is “Denslow, You Idiot!” from Information Retrieved.
-Yes, it is a fantastic name.
+Lancelot calls Clarent (yes, Sonic and Tails are both still wielding it) a manure magnet.
+The theme here as well as for all the other Round Table Knight bosses is “Denslow, You Idiot!” from Information Retrieved (Yes, it is a fantastic name, and it does refer to the titular medieval character as an “infantile cad” who won’t get off so easy.)

 Sonic quotes Holy Grail again when he thinks he’s won… until Lancelot Soul-Surges him and snaps the blade clean off Clarent.
-Tails knocks him out with a rock before he can land the killing blow, then takes Sonic to the nearest village to repair Clarent.
+Tails knocks him out with a rock, then takes Sonic to the nearest village to repair Clarent.
 This new scene sees Tails welding the blade back into the guard—then scrubbing, refining, and sharpening both their swords—as a means of incorporating his technical skill and his new role as a blacksmith.
 The Blacksmith menu theme from the original game, a gorgeous Arthurian cover of his Adventure series theme song “Believe in Myself”, is now titled “Event: Tails the Blacksmith” and associated with this scene.

 A few missions in Deep Woods and Camelot Castle later, Sonic finds a crying child in the forest, who tells him his family was taken with the rest of the village to the mountains by a dragon.
 Caliburn demands that he not complete one of Nimue’s tests because the world’s fastest hedgehog won’t make it in time; Sonic responds by saying he doesn’t care because he plays by his own rules.
 He’s just a vessel for the writers now, isn’t he?

 The scene becomes as simple as the kid elaborating on the crystal cave his folks were taken to and Sonic obliging, knowing this would count as a good deed.
-That’s it.
+There’s also no mention of a dragon, as we never see a second until later.

 Stage 4: Titanic Plains